Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 ## Phase 4

-It seems like it has taken forever to get here but in this stage we cover uploading the wav data we got from Azure TTS.
+It seems like it has taken forever to get here but in this stage we cover uploading the WAV data we got from Azure TTS.
 Once that has been uploaded RingCentral provides a URI and ID number that we translate into the last call that officially pushes that voice file into production.
 That last call goes into the IVR menu itself and sets it to the new prompt URI.
-You can then call their main number and click option 3 and it will play that lovely WAV file for you.
+You can then call their main number and click option 3, and it will play that lovely WAV file for you.

 {{< figure src="/img/Hackathon24/Phase4.png" width=75% layout="responsive" >}}